zer0sec01/Git-Collective/README.md

 Follow me on Twitter and Instagram at zer0sec01
 Usage: Python3 git_collective.py
 At the end of the directory you want, make sure to put the desired folder name as well!
+YOU CAN ONLY CLONE 2 OR 3 AT A TIME!
+AT THE MOMENT.